Coiot/cbr-main/src/albums/episode2.md

     long enough to found a city right in the midst of Venezuela’s vast armies.
 Actually, said army seems to have retreated, but unless they signed Open Borders I think this must be a non-binding ceasefire rather than a fully fledged peace treaty.
-    One thing’s for sure — Venezuela blew their shot to take out Gonayiv while it would have been a walk in the park.
-No doubt they could still do it, but Haiti would only let it go kicking and screaming now — perhaps enough to scratch Venezuela hard enough for a naval assault.</p>"
+    One thing’s for sure—Venezuela blew their shot to take out Gonayiv while it would have been a walk in the park.
+No doubt they could still do it, but Haiti would only let it go kicking and screaming now—perhaps enough to scratch Venezuela hard enough for a naval assault.</p>"
 - scene_number: "88"
   scene_title: A Relaxing Wind-Down